 He shared his expertise on how to crack the Twitter algorithm, how to use the platform in the most effective way, and how repurpose your content on Twitter.

 Dan is the co-founder of marketing agency Knowlton.
 Along with his brother Lloyd, they have grown it into a multi-award-winning business.
-They have worked with global and local brands including FIFA, Nestlé, Citibank, Eurotunnel and Boston Consulting Group.
+They have worked with brands including FIFA, Nestlé, Citibank, Eurotunnel and Boston Consulting Group.

 To listen to this podcast episode click the player below, or read on...